nhaiderhtl/whispers-between-us/README.md

 ---

+## What Is This?

+*Whispers Between Us* is a text-based mystery set in an isolated Alpine village on a full-moon night.
+You navigate twelve rooms, collect clues, and build — or destroy — trust with six characters who each have their own version of the truth.
+The game never tells you what to do next.
+It only shows you what is there, and lets you decide what it means.
+Every decision you make changes what you can access, what people tell you, and how the night ends.
+The same rooms look different the second time you play.

+---

 ## Background

 The village of Kalmbach lies somewhere in the Alps — not on any modern map, not found by any navigation system.
 The nearest town is 40 kilometers of gravel road away.
 The residents want it that way.